Updated: Feb 16, 2022

 It sounds inspiring, right?
 Well, the reality looks slightly different.

-Here is what happened: I had a great job and solid monthly income!
+Here is what really happened: I had a great job and solid monthly income!
 I was steadily climbing up the career ladder with an incredible team.
 However, the company was acquired by a private equity firm, and their first undertaking was to close operations in Germany, where I was based.
 And BAM!
 I lost my job!

 Of course, I could have applied for an equivalent position, but there was a strong calling inside, pulling me towards Womenpreneurship.